m1hammad/differentially-federated-LoRA/README.md

 ## 📄 License

-This project is provided under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is provided under the [MIT License](LICENSE).
+See the [MIT License text](https://opensource.org/licenses/MIT) for details.

 ---